Fellowship-of-the-Link/old-TfT-test1/blog/Social knowledge graphs for collective intelligence.md

 ## Social network: Followers and Friends

-The figure at the top of this post is extracted from the figure on my introductory post??.
+The figure at the top of this post is extracted from the figure on my [[A Minimum Viable Ecosystem for collective intelligence|introductory post]].
 It shows MyHub Editors have two types of social link:

 ### Followers